Non-Pressure Treated Wood

 Sub-surface pre-treatment (Depot treatment)

 This is preservative treatment applied at discrete locations, not to the entire piece, during the manufacturing process or during construction.
 The intent is to pro-actively provide protection only to the parts of the wood product, component or systems that might be exposed to conditions conducive to decay.
 One example would be placing borate rods into holes drilled in the exposed ends of glulam beams projecting beyond a roof line.

 This is preservative treatment applied at discrete locations to treated wood in service to compensate for either incomplete initial penetration of the cross section, or depletion of preservative effectiveness over time.
 The intent is to boost the protection in previously-treated wood, or to address areas exposed by necessary on-site cutting of treated wood products.
 One example would be the application of a ready-made bandage to utility poles that have suffered depletion of the original preservative loading.
 Another example is field-cut material for preserved wood foundations.

 This is preservative treatment applied to residual sound wood in products, components or systems where decay or insect attack is known to have begun.
 The intent is to kill existing fungi or insects and/or prevent decay or insects from spreading beyond the existing damage.
-One example would be brushing a borate/glycol formulation on sound wood left in place adjacent to decayed framing (which should be cut out and replaced with pressure-treated wood).
+One example would be roller or spray application of a borate/glycol formulation on sound wood left in place adjacent to decayed framing (which should be cut out and replaced with pressure-treated wood).